 Our results provide new insight into both the canonical and non-canonical miRNA site types.
 For each miRNA, the canonical 8mer was the highest-affinity site identified, illustrating its primacy in miRNA targeting, and for miR-1 and let-7a, the next three most effective site types were the canonical 7mer-m8, 7mer-A1 and 6mer sites.
 However, the other four miRNAs each had 1–2 non-canonical sites with affinities at least that of the 7mer-m8, as well as another 4–15 non-canonical sites with affinities exceeding that of the canonical 6mer site.
 The observation that canonical sites are not necessarily those with the highest affinity raises the questions of how canonical sites are distinguished from noncanonical ones and whether making such a distinction is of any use.
 Our results show that two criteria readily distinguished canonical sites from noncanonical ones.
-First, the six canonical site types were the only ones identified for all six miRNAs, whereas the noncanonical site types were typically identified for only one miRNA, and never for more than two.
-Second, the four highest-affinity canonical sites occupy most of the specifically bound AGO2, even for miR-124, which has the largest and highest-affinity repertoire of noncanonical sites (Fig. 1F, Fig. 2).
+First, the six canonical site types were the only ones identified for most miRNAs, whereas the noncanonical site types were typically identified for only one miRNA, and never for more than two.
+Second, the four highest-affinity canonical sites occupy most of the specifically bound AGO2, even for miR-7 and miR-124, which have the largest and highest-affinity repertoire of noncanonical sites (Fig. 1F, Fig. 2).
 This greater role for canonical sites is presumably because perfect pairing to the seed region is the most efficient way to bind the silencing complex.
 Thus, to achieve equivalent affinity, the non-canonical sites must be longer and are therefore less abundant.
 For example, although the miR-124 7mer-m8 site has lower affinity than a 10-nt noncanonical site, the canonical 7-nt site occupies much more AGO2–miR-124 because of its 64-fold greater abundance.
 The ubiquitous function and more efficient binding of canonical sites explains why these site types have the greatest signal in meta analyses of site conservation, thereby explaining why they were the first site types to be identified(Lewis2005) and justifying the continued distinction between canonical and noncanonical site types.